-Cash outflows for investing activities increased by \$4.6 million year over year.
+Cash outflows for investing activities decreased by \$47.8 million year-over-year.

-Cash outflows from investing activities for the current year included capital expenditures of \$103.1 million compared to \$119.3 million for the comparable period last year.
-All other investing activities consumed \$27.4 million in 2016 versus \$6.6 million in 2015.
-Other investing activities in 2016 included \$23.5 million used to acquire a production facility (Tebras) and a commercial business (PBC) in Brazil.
+Cash outflows from investing activities in 2017 included capital expenditures of \$78.6 million compared to \$103.1 million in 2016.
+Other investing activities were a use of \$4.1 million in 2017 versus a use of \$27.4 million in 2016, when the higher cash usage was primarily attributable to \$23.5 million used to acquire a production facility (Tebras) and a commercial business (PBC) in Brazil.

-For 2017, the Company estimates that capital expenditures will range from \$100 million to \$120 million including capacity expansions in the United States and Germany.
+For 2018, the Company estimates that total capital expenditures will range from \$105 million to \$115 million including infrastructure spending and capacity expansions in the United States, Germany and Brazil.